The simple PHP photo gallery

 Open your web browser and load the page where you installed UberGallery.

-NOTE: When using this method to install UberGallery, you may update your installation by running the following commands:
+When using this method to install UberGallery, you can update your installation by running the following commands:

 git pull origin master